ZeusWPI/ansible_nginx_certbot_base/README.md

 =========

 A role to deploy a base installation of NGINX and certbot (letsencrypt).
-To actually install sites, the roles nginx_vhost and certbot_domain are needed.
+To actually install sites, the roles nginx_vhost and nginx_certbot_domain are needed.

 Requirements
 ------------